vitallan/dnsao/README.md

 DNSao is designed to serve as a lightweight, configurable, and privacy-oriented DNS forwarder.

-It handles both UDP and TCP queries, and supports modern encrypted upstreams (DoT), while maintaining a flexible caching system and a simple web interface for live metrics.
+It handles both UDP and TCP queries, and supports modern encrypted upstreams (DoT), while maintaining a robust caching system and a simple web interface for live metrics.

 ### Current Features

 - Answers both UDP and TCP for local DNS queries
 - Multiple upstream DNS resolvers (UDP/DoT)
 - TTL-aware caching system with asynchronous rewarm
+- DNSSEC aware with configurable policies
 - Query logging (optional)
 - Real-time metrics dashboard built with Bulma + Chart.js
 - Pluggable blocklists and local mappings/overrides